 Visitors staying in the Loop don't have to venture far to find some of Chicago's best Irish pubs.
 The Kerryman, Poag Mahone's, Timothy O'Toole's, Fadó Irish Pub, Kitty O'Shea's and Emerald Loop are some downtown favorites.

-Two Irish-owned restaurants are sure to please St. Patrick's Day appetites: The Gage on South Michigan Avenue offers a contemporary American menu of Irish classics with a twist, while the Irish Oak features traditional St. Patrick's Day pub fare and great Irish brews on tap.
+For those needing to refuel, two Irish-owned restaurants are sure to please St. Patrick's Day appetites: The Gage on South Michigan Avenue offers a contemporary American menu of Irish classics with a twist, while the Irish Oak features traditional St. Patrick's Day pub fare and great Irish brews on tap.